 About Snow Leopards

-This medium sized cat is very well adapted to living in the cold, mountainous regions.
-Their fur is long, thick and a smoky-gray color with dark gray to black rosettes and spots.
-They have a lighter fur coat in the winter.
-Their body is about 4-5 feet long, with a 3 foot long tail.
-This tail is covered with long fur and is wrapped around the body while resting for warmth and it helps with their balance.
-They have short forelimbs and long hind limbs that increase their agility in the rough terrain.
-They have large paws with fur on the bottoms which help them walk in the snow.
-They have a well-developed chest and enlarged nasal cavities which help them in the cold thin air of their high altitude habitat.
+Snow leopards are medium-sized cats who adapted to living in cold, mountainous regions.
+They are covered in thick, smoky-gray fur with gray to black rosettes and spots that help them blend in with the rocky terrain.
+Their body is about four to five feet long, including a three-foot-long tail.
+This tail helps with balance and can be wrapped around the body while resting for warmth.
+Snow leopards have short forelimbs and long hind limbs that increase their agility and large paws with fur on the bottoms, which act as snowshoes.
+They have a well-developed chest and enlarged nasal cavities which help them breathe in the cold, thin air of their high-altitude habitat.

 Snow leopards cannot roar, but they do make other vocalizations such as moans, yowls and “prustens” which are similar to grunts.
 A snow leopard is able to kill prey three times its weight.
 They will stalk their prey and spring from a distance of 20 to 50 feet for a kill.
 They eat very slowly and will stay with the kill to protect it from scavengers such as vultures or ravens.
 Therefore, they only need to hunt for food about twice a month.

 Due to their excellent camouflage, elusive behavior and small numbers, snow leopards are difficult to study and are rarely seen in their native habitat.

 Most of what we know about this species comes from research in zoos.
 We do know that snow leopards are crepuscular, which means they are active during dusk and dawn.
 However, they may become more active throughout the day in remote regions, or they may become nocturnal in areas where there is a large human population.